Oklahoma City University: Campus

 The Kerr-McGee Centennial Plaza on the southeast corner of the campus was constructed in 2004 to celebrate the 100th anniversary of OCU.
 The plaza features bronze statues honoring OCU's three Miss America pageant winners.
 In the first decade of the 21st century, OCU completed more than $100 million in new campus construction.

-Housing

-Housing options on the campus of Oklahoma City University include dormitories, the Greek system for men, and on-campus apartments.

-Oklahoma United Methodist Hall (formerly Centennial Hall) is a coed facility for freshmen and upper-class students, and includes an underground parking structure.
-Banning Hall provides coed housing for freshmen and upper-class honors students.
-Walker Hall, OCU's only high-rise dorm at seven stories, offers coed housing for freshmen.
-Draper Hall is a coed dorm for upperclassman and freshmen overflow, featuring suite style rooms.

-There is one apartment complex on campus available to upperclass students only.
-Cokesbury Court offers residential hall-type living in separate apartment units.

-In addition to on-campus residences there are a wide variety of off-campus options nearby ranging from boarding houses and flats in the Asia District, Gatewood neighborhood, and on 39th Street, to apartment complexes and rental bungalows in Uptown and the Plaza District.
-A number of students live in the two fraternity houses located just off-campus.

 Campus safety

 OCU maintains a full-time on-campus police force to ensure a safe campus.
 In addition to normal duties and patrols, OCUPD are available to escort any student after dark.
 In addition, emergency call stations are strategically scattered throughout the campus providing immediate access to campus security.

 Academics

 The university is classified as a Master's college and university by the Carnegie Classification of Institutions of Higher Education.
 OCU is the only Oklahoma institution listed in the top tier of the master level university category by U.S. News & World Report magazine's "America's Best Colleges" issue.
 It is currently ranked 23rd among Master's Universities in the West region.

 OCU is accredited by the Higher Learning Commission.
 In addition the nursing program is accredited by the National League for Nursing Accrediting Commission, the music program is accredited by the National Association of Schools of Music, the Montessori education program accredited by the Montessori Accreditation Council for Teacher Education, and the law school is accredited by the American Bar Association.